 When writing your descriptions, avoid the use of quotation marks.
 This is because Google and other search engines tend to cut off the description at the quotation mark when it appears in results pages.
-As a result, it would be good practice to avoid the use of non-alphanumerical characters when typing out your meta-descriptions.
+It would generally be good practice to avoid the use of non-alphanumerical characters when typing out your meta-descriptions.

-There may be times when search engines don’t use your meta-description and instead apply their own.
-This is usually because those search engines don’t believe your original meta-description provides a suitable answer for the searcher’s query, but identifies a snapshot of text on your page that does.
+There may be times when search engines don’t use your meta-descriptions and instead apply their own.
+This is usually because those search engines don’t believe your original meta-description provides a suitable answer for the searcher’s query, but still identifies a snapshot of text on your page that does.

 It’s also important to note that because meta-descriptions don’t actually contribute to the ranking of your website, there’s even less point to overload this content with keywords.
-Saying that, you should still keep in keywords that relate to the subject of your page, because it could still help answer a searcher’s query.
+Saying that, you should still keep some keywords that relate to the subject of your page, because it could still help answer a search query.

 Content audits for on-page SEO